oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/db/README.md

        make fpga_emu
        ```

     * Generate the optimization report.
-Find the report in `db_report.prj/reports/report.html`directory.
+Find the report in the `db_report.prj/reports/report.html` directory.

        ```
        make report
        ```
+       _Note:_ If you are compiling Query 9 (`-DQUERY=9`), the report generation time is unusually long.
+Pre-generated reports can be downloaded  <a href="https://iotdk.intel.com/fpga-precompiled-binaries/latest/db.fpga.tar.gz" download>here</a>.

     * Compile for FPGA hardware (longer compile time, targets FPGA device).